Put Together

 RankAppSurprise RateEditorial LanguageDesignCultural Literacy

-7StylebookN/A (manual)User's own choicesUtilitarianWhatever user brings
+7StylebookN/A (manual)User's own choicesUtilitarianWhatever the user brings

 What "taste" actually means in a closet app

 A closet app with taste does three things at once.
 First, it knows the rules: color theory, silhouette balance, dress-code register, occasion register.
-Second, it knows when to break them, when a coral cardigan over a navy shirtdress actually works because it lands in a specific editorial register (Sofia Coppola pastels, Phoebe Philo neutrals, Carolyn Bessette-Kennedy summer whites).
+Second, it knows when to break them — when a coral cardigan over a navy shirtdress actually works because it lands in a specific editorial register (Sofia Coppola pastels, Phoebe Philo neutrals, Carolyn Bessette-Kennedy summer whites).
 Third, it knows the user: the pieces in the closet, the way the user wore them last time, the occasions the user builds outfits for.

 The apps, one by one